-In addition to daily care sessions each morning, there are two Personal Development lessons each week.
+In addition to daily care sessions each morning, there is one Personal Development lesson each week.
 During this time, students participate in activities which raise their awareness of career options, develop skills in establishing and maintaining positive relationships with others, develop organisational and learning strategies, and discuss a wide range of contemporary issues such as racism, harassment and bullying, drug and alcohol awareness.
 The Care system is positively received by families, students and teachers.
 It provides a framework through which positive relationships are developed between parents, students and staff that support student wellbeing, monitor student achievement, develop pathway plans, encourage service for all, and develop responsible citizenship.

 - Care teachers - phone calls, home visits or parents visiting the school.

-- Newsletters- via email
+- Newsletters - via email

 - Mid Term Snapshots